python/typeshed/CONTRIBUTING.md

 * Always wait for tests to pass before merging PRs.
 * Use "[Squash and merge](https://github.com/blog/2141-squash-your-commits)" to merge PRs.
 * Delete branches for merged PRs (by maintainers pushing to the main repo).
-* Make sure commit messages to master are meaningful.
-For example, remove irrelevant intermediate commit messages.
 * If stubs for a new library are submitted, notify the library's maintainers.

 When reviewing pull requests, follow these guidelines: